EnkratFlow/EnkratFlow-Labs/RAG/PRODUCT_PACKAGING.md

 ## Gumroad Listing

 ### Product Title
-"MindOS RAG System - Personal Knowledge Base with AI"
+"EnkratFlow RAG System - Personal Knowledge Base with AI"

 ### Description
 Build your own personal RAG (Retrieval-Augmented Generation) system to solve the context loss problem with AI.
 This system lets you: